Why employees quit: 11 evidence-based reasons

 “We hear every day from candidates looking for a company culture that fits with their core values.
 Strong leadership, open communication, work-life balance and career development are only going to become more important for attraction and retention.”

 Whilst this research summarises the macro-view of the effects of a poor culture, there are more specific reasons within a workplace that may prompt a resignation letter.
-For example, this report by Deloitte found that 72% of employees in the US would leave their current company for one with a more inclusive culture.
+For example, a report by Deloitte found that 72% of employees in the US would leave their current company for one with a more inclusive culture.

 Lack of engagement